raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 On a new DSO Session, if no explicit DSO Keepalive message exchange has taken place, the default value for both timeouts is 15 seconds.

-For both timeouts, lower values of the timeout result in higher network traffic and higher CPU load on the server.
+For both timeouts, lower values of the timeout result in higher network traffic, and higher CPU load on the server.

 ## Inactive DSO Sessions

-At both servers and clients, the generation or reception of any complete DNS message, including DNS requests, responses, updates, or DSO messages, resets both timers for that DSO Session, with the exception that a DSO Keepalive message resets only the keepalive timer, not the inactivity timeout timer.
+At both servers and clients, the generation or reception of any complete DNS message (including DNS requests, responses, updates, DSO messages, etc.) resets both timers for that DSO Session, with the one exception that a DSO Keepalive message resets only the keepalive timer, not the inactivity timeout timer.